isobelpepp/scorecard/README.md

 # Scorecard

 A simple one-page web app to help users keep track of their score in Bridge.
-I have played Bridge for years and have always found the socring element of it extremely confusing.
+I have played Bridge for years and have always found the scoring element of it extremely confusing.
 This app solves that problem and does it for you!

 ## User Stories